vinkodlak/rigpro.consulting/src/pages/index.md

       title: Wellsite Witnessing
       body: >-
         All our consultants are ex-wireline engineers.
-On our witnessing jobs, we blend with the logging crew and provide a 24/7 supervision, quality control and reporting services to our clients.
+On our witnessing jobs, we blend with the logging crew to provide 24/7 supervision, quality control and reporting services to our clients.
 It is our ultimate goal to to work safely with the logging crews to provide the client with high quality data, on depth, with 100 percent operational efficiency.